stylify/web/content/blog/utility-first-css-in-nuxt-js-with-stylify.md

 I personally prefer pure CSS or SCSS instead of utility-first frameworks.
 Even though the syntax is a bit longer than, somehow named and shortened selectors.

-The problem with writting CSS manualy is that it is slow.
+The problem with writing CSS manually is that it is slow.
 It's also easy to end up with duplicate CSS `property:value` in various selectors which causes the CSS size to grow.

 Because of this I have created the [Stylify.dev](https://stylify.dev):
 - It generates utility-first CSS dynamicly based on what I write